sylvia010402/Canvas-AI-Student-Performance-Analytics/README.md

-# Canvas-Predictive-Analytics-Using-AI

-# Canvas AI: Predicting Student Struggles and Delivering Personalized Recommendations
+# Canvas LMS Predictive Analytics: AI-Powered Student Success

-## Overview
+Can AI prevent course dropouts by predicting student struggles 4 weeks in advance?
+This project answers with a resounding **YES**, achieving 85%+ prediction accuracy and generating personalized intervention recommendations.

+### The Problem
-Back when I was a university student, I relied heavily on Canvas LMS (Learning Management System), a widely used educational platform that allows students, instructors, and institutions to collaborate digitally, to manage my academic life—tracking assignments, checking grades, and staying on top of deadlines.
+Back when I was a university student, I relied heavily on Canvas LMS (Learning Management System), a widely used educational platform that allows students, instructors, and institutions to collaborate and manage the courses, by tracking assignments, checking grades, and staying on top of deadlines.

-But like many students, I occasionally missed deadlines—especially during finals or when juggling multiple courses.
+But like many students, I occasionally missed deadlines, especially during finals or when juggling multiple courses.
 This experience sparked a deep curiosity: *Could we use data and AI to help students like me stay on track?* Especially when managing multiple courses or facing finals?
 Now, as a data analyst in the edtech space, I wanted to explore how platforms like Canvas could be enhanced with predictive analytics and personalized support systems.
 This project reflects that journey, from a student’s perspective to an analyst’s solution.

----

-## Project Goal

-To demonstrate how AI can improve educational outcomes by:
+### The Solution
+Traditional academic support is reactive, by the time students fail, it's often too late for meaningful intervention.
+This system transforms education from failure prediction to failure prevention.
+Therefore, this project builds up an early Intervention Ecosystem with three key components:

-- Predicting which students are at risk of disengagement or failure.
+1. ** Predictive Model ** : Predicting which students are at risk of disengagement or failure 4-week ahead
-- Recommending targeted, personalized interventions—before it's too late.
-- Empowering both students and instructors to take meaningful action.
+2. ** Recommendation System ** : Personalized interventions for students, instructors, and advisors before the falling-behind happens
+3. ** Evaluation Framework ** : Business-focused metrics beyond traditional accuracy for model performances

+The full business report can be found [here]() for a more detailed documentation of how I accomplished each step.

 ---